ErinYCen/jeopardy_questions_curation/README.md

 - A lightweight library for language identification.
 - Used in contain_non_english to classify individual words in the dataset as English (en) or another language.

-3. spacy:
+3. SpaCy:
 - An NLP library for text processing.
 - Usd in contain_unusual_proper_nouns for extract named entities.
-- nlp.en_core_web_md: a pre-trained small English model for spacy.
+- nlp.en_core_web_md: a pre-trained medium-sized English model for spacy.

 ## Installation
 ### Clone the Repository